DannyBoyNYC/CMS/readme.md

 Enterprises typically have longer release cycles **&#8756;** static websites often relegated to non mission critical content

-Barrier: static site build tooling and Github-based workflow:

-> "No matter how fast your static build tool is, there will always be some delay between the time you publish/update new content and the time it appears.”

 ## Contentful

 https://www.contentful.com/ - Content model, assets & content